USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 # 3. Preparing to Run CMAQ
 **>>Comment<<** Add intro paragraph describing what will be in this chapter.

+In this chapter the user will learn the basic hardware and software requirements to run CMAQ.
+In addition, if the user does not have the required software, this chapter provides detailed examples on how the user could obtain this software in a linux environment.

 **>>Comment<<** Do we want to also recommend a compiler (intel) for speed?
 ## 3.1 Hardware Requirements